cheshire-cat-ai/core/README.md

 Your contribution is **greatly appreciated**.
 Things you can do to help the project:
 - try out the Cat
-- read and open issues
+- read, comment and open issues
 - make a pull request (if it contains lots of code, please discuss it beforehand opening a issue)
 - making tutorials and docs
 - sharing on social media